schapi-create/apidoc-rpc-uat/md_files/README.md

 2. Token based user authentication

-	User need to create a list of users on RP controller.
-Client application first sends a request to RP controller with a valid credencials, then RP controller sends instance access token to the client as a response.
+	User need to create a list of users on RP-C. Client application first sends a request to RP-C with a valid credencials, then RP-C sends instance access token to the client as a response.
 The client application use the token to access APIs until the token is valid.

 ## Response Codes